-The University has established seven institutes to provide faculty members with financial support and other facilities for research.
-They include the Institute of Chinese Studies, the Research Institute for the Humanities, the Asia-Pacific Institute of Business, the Institute of Science and Technology, the Hong Kong Institute of Asia-Pacific Studies, the Hong Kong Institute of Educational Research of The Chinese University of Hong Kong, and the Hong Kong Institute of Biotechnology.
+The University has established eight institutes to provide faculty members with financial support and other facilities for research.
+They include the Institute of Chinese Studies, the Research Institute for the Humanities, the Asia-Pacific Institute of Business, the Institute of Science and Technology, the Institute of Mathematical Sciences, the Hong Kong Institute of Asia-Pacific Studies, the Hong Kong Institute of Educational Research of The Chinese University of Hong Kong, and the Hong Kong Institute of Biotechnology.